 Entrepreneur; vibrational sound healer; herbalist; practicing pagan; badass BIPOC changemaker.
 These are just a few of the ways that one could describe Courtney Wiggins.

-She also owns a second business: Blessed Be Tea and Apothecary, a partnership with her friend Allie Robinson dedicated to crafting unique and “witchy” herbal teas.
+Wiggins also owns a second business: Blessed Be Tea and Apothecary, a partnership with friend Allie Robinson dedicated to crafting unique and “witchy” herbal teas.